-Please Note:- 100 Orders will be imported by selecting any of the above-mentioned order status and rest of the orders will be imported by receipt IDs.
+Please Note:- 100 Orders will be imported by selecting any of the above-mentioned order status and the rest of the orders will be imported by receipt IDs.

 In this way, Seller can manually update the inventory at Shopify end.

-Clicking the Connector Price Rule, seller needs to enable “Price Rule” status and select the options as increase/decrease price, price will be changed by a fixed amount or a percentage amount, enter the amount that needs to be changed.
+Clicking the Connector Price Rule, the seller needs to enable “Price Rule” status and select the options as increase/decrease price, the price will be changed by a fixed amount or a percentage amount, enter the amount that needs to be changed.

-That’s all about the Shopify-Etsy Connector Feature App using which admin can allow his/her sellers to connect their Etsy Store with admin’s Shopify store with ease.
+That’s all about the Shopify-Etsy Connector Feature App using which admin can allow his/her sellers to connect their Etsy Store with the admin’s Shopify store with ease.